AdobeDocs/experience-platform.en/help/edge/server-api/authentication.md

 ---
-description: Learn how to configure authentication for Experience Edge Server-to-Server API
+description: Learn how to configure authentication for the Adobe Experience Platform Edge Network Gateway API
 title: Authentication
 ---